pruten/shoebill/README.md

 Shoebill
 ========

-a Macintosh II emulator that runs A/UX
+a Macintosh II emulator that only runs A/UX
+ (but not A/UX 3.x.x yet)